 Processing Time for Form I-485

 Ah, the million-dollar question: how long will it take?
-The processing time for Form I-485, a critical step for individuals aiming to transition to lawful permanent resident status, can fluctuate widely due to several influencing factors.
-These include:
+The processing time for Form I-485, which is the pivotal application for individuals seeking to adjust their status to lawful permanent resident (green card holder), can vary significantly based on multiple complex factors.
+These influencing elements include:

 Common Issues and FAQs